 Brent: There’s a 19-gallon fresh tank and a 15-gallon grey tank.

 Scott: I have called the 620 a unicorn because it’s nestled into the middle of the lightweight truck camper market.
 It has larger holding tanks than anything under 1,500-pounds.
 It also offers a north-south bed.
 Most lightweight campers feature a less desirable east-west configuration.

 I really didn’t want to come out with a camper with a 9-gallon fresh tank and no grey capacity.
 We thought that would be cheating our customers.
 So we maximized the holding tank capacity in the 620’s basement space with 19-gallons fresh and 15-gallons grey.

 The 620 utilizes the Nautilus water management system that was introduced in the updated 2021 Cirrus 820 last spring.
 Is it the same Nautilus P3 model?

 Scott: Yes, the 2021 Cirrus 620 features the Nautilus P3 water management system.
-From the Nautilus P3 panel you can fill fresh water, connect to city water, sanitize the fresh tank, connect an outside shower and even connect to coax cable television.
+From the Nautilus P3 panel, you can fill fresh water, connect to city water, sanitize the fresh tank, connect an outside shower and even connect to coax cable television.

 The Nautilus P3 puts all of these features in one convenient location.
 This is a much better approach than having everything sticking out from various sidewall locations.
-It also means less sidewall seals to maintain, and a cleaner look for the overall camper.
+It also means fewer sidewall seals to maintain, and a cleaner look for the overall camper.